dnbasta/ynab-split-budget/README.md

 ynab_split_budget.split_transactions()
 ```
 ### 3. Clear the newly split transaction
 Using the YNAB web interface go to your split account and clear the newly split transaction over there.
+This can
-This can currently not be automated as YNAB API can't clear split transactions at this point in time.
+currently not be automated as YNAB API can't clear split transactions at this point in time.
 ### 4. Run the insert functionality
 By default the library will compare and insert transactions of the last 30 days.
 If you would like to do it for a
 different timeframe you can provide a `since` argument to the function with a value from `datetime.date`
 ```py
 ynab_split_budget.insert_complements()
 ```
 ## Advanced Usage
 ### Check Balances
 Additionally you can check if the cleared balances in both accounts match.
 If they don't match you will get back a
 `BalancesDontMatch` Error which also gives you the two values of the balances.
 ```py
 ynab_split_budget.raise_on_balances_off()
 ```
 ### Delete Orphaned Complements
-If you delete a transaction in your share account you can use this function to delete the respective complement on your
+If you delete a transaction in your share account you can use this function to delete the respective complement on
-partners shared account.
+your partners shared account.
 It does return a list with the deleted transactions.
-By default the library will compare
+By default the library will
-transactions of the last 30 days.
-If you would like to do it for a different timeframe you can provide a `since`
+compare transactions of the last 30 days.
+If you would like to do it for a different timeframe you can provide a
-argument to the function with a value from `datetime.date`
+`since` argument to the function with a value from `datetime.date`
 ```py
 ynab_split_budget.delete_orphaned_complements()
 ```
 ### Show Logs
 The library logs information about the result of the methods on the 'INFO' level.
-If you want to see these logs import
+If you want to see these logs
-the logging module and set in to the level `INFO`.
-You can also access the logger for advanced configuration via the
+import the logging module and set it to the level `INFO`.
+You can also access the logger for advanced configuration
-`logger` attribute of your `YnabSplitBudget`instance.
+via the `logger` attribute of your `YnabSplitBudget`instance.
 ```py
 import logging